– 9 min read

 A strong point of view

 “We produce a lot of blog content at Webflow — and when building out our team of in-house, agency, and freelance writers we look for writers from different backgrounds and perspectives who share the following two traits: 1.
 They are strong writers and 2.
-They have a strong point of view that translates well to the voice and tone we’ve set for the editorial at Webflow.”
+They have a strong point of view that translates well to the voice we’ve set for the editorial at Webflow.”

 –Liz Huang, Managing Editor at Webflow